bangsluke/bangsluke.github.io/HelperDoc.md

 - Set up deployment to the hosting service of choice
 - Recommend Netlify for a simple deployment
 - Set up additional Netlify integrations (e.g. Lighthouse, Checklinks, HTML Validate).
-Link is [here](https://app.netlify.com/sites/dorkinians-mobile-stats/integrations) once deployed.
+Link is [here](https://app.netlify.com/sites/dorkinians-mobile-stats/integrations) once deployed. (!NOTE - Not yet got these working on a repo)
   - Must haves
     - LightHouse - Automatically run a Lighthouse audit on your website after every build.
     - Checklinks - Checklinks helps you keep all your asset references correct and avoid embarrassing broken links to your internal pages, or even to external pages you link out to.